Updated: Oct 23

-As I share this trip schedule, I want to emphasize that this was created for a family who enjoys the high paced adventure mode.
-My kids are older (14 - 24 at the time of travel), it squeezes a lot in, and also gets the most experiences in the least amount of time.
+As I share this trip schedule, I want to emphasize that this was created for a family who enjoys high paced adventure mode.
+My kids are older (14 - 24 at the time of travel), we squeeze a lot in, to get the most experiences in the least amount of time.
 I could have easily spent three days at each stop.
+(If my budget would have permitted).
 Every place was full of options and I did as much research as I could to ensure ALL of the main things we wanted to accomplish would be possible.
+I had to weigh the budget I was working with, and the places I most wanted to experience.

 My main objectives were: